Death toll in Europe storm rises to 6 as winds blast Poland

 Sea levels are higher in some areas than during devastating floods of 1953 that killed hundreds along the North Sea coast.

-Speaking after an emergency government meeting on Friday, Environment Secretary Owen Paterson said flood defences strengthened since 1953 had protected more than 800,000 homes.
+Speaking after an emergency government meeting on Friday, Environment Secretary Owen Paterson said flood defenses strengthened since 1953 had protected more than 800,000 homes.

 Almost 8,000 people remained without power in Scotland where 80,000 people lost electricity on Thursday, according to energy company SSE.

-In Germany, about 4,000 people in the northern state of Mecklenburg-Vorpommern had no power on Friday, schools were closed and about 70 flights at Hamburg airport were cancelled.
+In Germany, about 4,000 people in the northern state of Mecklenburg-Vorpommern had no power on Friday, schools were closed and about 70 flights at Hamburg airport were canceled.

 Officials said floodwaters in the northern German port city of Hamburg rose to 6.09 meters above normal levels early on Friday, the highest level in decades.
 All 38 flood-gates in Hamburg were closed earlier on Friday.